chandanms/tinybert-mechinter/README.md

-# Mechanistic interpretability of TinyBERT
+# Mechanistic interpretability of tiny models

-This project provides tools for analyzing BERT attention mechanisms using counterfactual statements.
+This project provides tools for analyzing attention mechanisms.
 It enables detailed investigation of how attention patterns and value transformations change when semantically related but meaningfully different statements are processed.

 Please note that this project is not complete and only my scratchbook to understand the mechanisms better